YuanXun9834/SG_Routing_UI_LinYuanXun/docs/User_Stories/User_Stories.md

 ---

-## User Story 12: Persistent Session State

-**As a** user
-**I want to** have my selections persist during the session
-**So that** I don't have to reconfigure settings repeatedly

-### Acceptance Criteria

-1. The selected travel type persists until changed
-2. Start and end point inputs retain their values until manually changed
-3. The map view (zoom, pan) persists during interactions
-4. Blockage list state is maintained
-5. Road type selection persists until changed

----

-## User Story 13: Plan Mode for Route Selection
+## User Story 9: Plan Mode for Route Selection

 **As a** user
 **I want to** select start and end points by clicking on the map